 The painting by Dr Ala Bashir was donated to the Council free of charge in 2008.
-A revised valuation of the painting was received from Dr Bashir on 14 August 2013 and this was used again to revalue the painting at 31 March 2012 based upon the exchange rate at that date.
-No further revaluations have been undertaken since that date.
-No depreciation is charged on the painting.
-There are no specific conditions attached to this donation.
-This asset has artistic content and could be considered to be making a strong contribution towards knowledge and culture.
+A revised valuation of the painting was received from Dr Bashir on 14 August 2013 and this was used again to revalue the painting at 31 March 2017 based upon the exchange rate at that date.
+In